panr/hugo-theme-terminal/README.md

 - **Extended Head** — please take a look at `layouts/partials/extended_head.html` https://github.com/panr/hugo-theme-terminal/blob/master/layouts/partials/extended_head.html
 - **Extended Footer** — please take a look at `layouts/partials/extended_footer.html` https://github.com/panr/hugo-theme-terminal/blob/master/layouts/partials/extended_footer.html

-## How to (safely) edit the theme <a id="how-to-edit" />
+## How to edit the theme <a id="how-to-edit" />

-If you have to override only some of the styles, you can do this easily by adding `static/style.css` in your root directory and point things you want to change.
+If you are using as a remote Hugo Module (you don't have the theme files in the `theme/terminal`) and you have to override only some of the styles, you can do this easily by adding `static/style.css` in your root directory and point things you want to change.

-To change something directly in the theme, you have to go to `themes/terminal` and modify the files.
+If you have the theme files in the theme directory, then you can directly edit anything in the theme, you just have to go to `themes/terminal` and modify the files.
+No compilation step needed.

 ## Found a bug? <a id="bug" />